Skip to main content

 Tip: choose a consistent window (7/30/90) so teams can compare week-over-week and month-over-month changes.

 Payment failure spikes, refund spikes, past-due spikes.
-Answers: Is something breaking right now?
+Answers: Where is revenue at risk right now?

 Tip: choose a consistent window (7/30/90) so teams can compare week-over-week and month-over-month changes.